MathisWellmann/substrate-dex-node/README.md

 - Offchain worker which rewards liquidity providers every 10 blocks

 ## TODOs:
-- Collect taker fees
-- Pay out liquidity provider rewards
-- Test all Dispatchables
-- Make sure all tests cover all storage changes
 - Create trading agent for simulation purposes
 - Inlcude checks for Event in tests as well
-- Use cargo clippy
-- Use cargo fmt
-- Make sure everything is documented, use the macro to deny undocumented items
-- Impl Dispatchable that returns the current price
 - Go over the weights again
-- Run cargo udeps